tertscha/M.I.D.K/README.md

 # Test-repo
-Just test ow it works
+Just test how it works